 And where is the only place in the US where it’s legal to force someone to work with no compensation?
 Prison.
 2.2 million Black people are in prison in the US, they make up 35% of the people in prison.
 In the US.
 Private prisons make billions in profits of convict labor.
 The Prison population increased by 1600% from 1990 to 2009.
 In the same time, period crime decreased by 25%.

 Crime has been steadily decreasing while convictions have skyrocketed.
 And we keep putting a disproportionately large number of Black people in jail.

-When I was 19 I was arrested with a fair quantity of LSD, my dad who was well connected call a friend who was a lieutenant with the drug squad in a nearby city.
+When I was 19 I was arrested with a fair quantity of LSD, my dad who was well-connected call a friend who was a lieutenant with the drug squad in a nearby city.
 He told me exactly what to do and how to act to get a good outcome.
 And it worked, I have no felony record.
-A poor black person in this situation would have went to jail.
+A poor black person in this situation would have gone to jail.

 When I get pulled over by the police, I don’t fear for my life.
 I’m an old white guy.
 The same can’t be said for millions of Black people across the US.